 2. STAY CALM - there is so much hope

 Try your best to stay as calm as possible - everything will be ok and you will get better - the mind is a powerful thing, believe you can and you will.
 If your eyes are good try writing out your thoughts in a diary and listing all the positives in your life and really focus on them and how grateful and blessed you are for them.
 Every morning you wake up recite 20 things your grateful for even throughout the day.
 Start daily meditations to help you re-centre, calm down and get in the right frame of mind for healing.
-I use an app now called "Simply Being" which I love! i'd be a different person without it.
+I use an app now called "Simply Being" which I love! as well as anything from these amazing guides 6 Spiritual teachers I love! they will inspire, motivate and help you heal, jump on their you-tube channels and devour their content they are all amazing and easy to listen too while you resting.
 If your speech is good, talk it out with people you love and trust if you feel like it, to help you put things into perspective.
 I did this a lot with my mum and my boyfriend and it was the best thing, because I thought my life was falling apart, I couldn't get any clarity.
 But they helped me see that it wasn't and they were their to help me all the way.
 Just knowing that gave me so much strength to keep fighting.
-Other great things you can do to stay happy is listen to uplifting music - make an empowering playlist, there were so many great empowering songs out there and they really lift the spirits.
+Other great things you can do to stay happy is listen to uplifting music - make an empowering playlist, there were so many great empowering songs that really lift the spirits.
 Exercise if you're able to and get some natural endorphins going.
 If not try and get outside in the sunshine and get some fresh air and vitamin D. Vitamin D3 is incredible for the body, I have a video coming up in this post on just how amazing it is.
 Watch funny movies, comedy shows, listen to funny podcasts.
 My boyfriend got me Seinfeld and Little Britain box sets to watch in hospital and they took my mind off my situation instantly.
 Laugh as much as you can.
 Laughing eases pain, stress and anxiety, try and laugh through the pain if you can.
 Then do the following when your able to read and digest information.

-3. Be VERY VERY CAREFUL with your google searching
+3. Be really CAREFUL with your google searching

 You might want to start researching and finding out all about MS online like I did, it was the first thing I turned to when I was diagnosed.
 But when I google searched in the first few weeks of diagnosis I found it VERY confronting because most, if not all the information I was coming across had no regard for how nutrition and lifestyle changes can heal your body.
 If your in a very vulnerable state then try not to google at all until your emotionally strong enough, it's not worth the toll it will take on you and your body, which will lead to more stress and worry.
 Once you've read the following books and understand the lifestyle and nutritional links you can google more wisely.
 Also, the internet has a tendency to give you extremes because these get the most hits because they're the most interesting.
 Everyone with MS is completely different.
 Instead go to your national MS society website like www.msaustralia.org.au if your in Australia and register - they'll send you a starter pack and stay in regular contact with support and interesting webinars on MS. These websites will have proper up-to-date information and current medical research that you can trust.